Dem Franchize Boyz: History

 We knew JD--we met JD through... a car show in Dallas.
 You know... we had a song "White Tee"?
 When JD got on the "White Tee" remix it got real popular, so we ended up doing a show with him...in Dallas at the car show there.
 That was our first time meeting JD, and it was like, it was real responsive, real crazy, so JD was like, "I wanna do something else wit y'all."
 So we had a song "Oh I Think Dey Like Me," [and] JD said let's do an official remix, put it on his Young, Fly & Flashy album, and then a song turned into a contract.

-So So Def released On Top of Our Game in 2006, and single "Lean wit It, Rock wit It" followed.
+So So Def released On Top of Our Game in 2006, and the single "Lean wit It, Rock wit It" followed.
 "Lean wit It" was among several "snap music" singles popular in early 2006, such as "Laffy Taffy" by D4L and "Play" by David Banner.

 Parlae (Maurice Gleaton) was arrested on June 13, 2006, after police raided a studio and found drugs, weapons, and money.
 All charges were later dropped.
 He was also arrested as the prime suspect in the murder of Kenneth Kemp that same year.
 The case was dismissed on a technicality.
 Another member, Pimpin' (Jamall Willingham), was also arrested for a DUI in October 2007.

 Dem Franchize Boyz collaborated with Korn to produce a mash-up of "Lean wit It, Rock wit It" and "Coming Undone" called "Coming Undone wit It".
 They are also featured in Monica's single "Everytime tha Beat Drop".
-They released their third album, Our World, Our Way on Koch Records on September 30, 2008.
+They released their third album, Our World, Our Way, on Koch Records on September 30, 2008.

-Gerald "Buddie" Tiller (born Gerald Hernandez Tiller October 26, 1982) died of cancer on August 25, 2019, at age 36.
+Gerald "Buddie" Tiller (born Gerald Hernandez Tiller on October 26, 1982) died of cancer on August 25, 2019, at age 36.